d2cio/docs/docs/platform/balancing.md

 3. Choose a mode and a host
 4. Click **Add load balancer**

-If you use HTTPS HAProxy will be deployed with [Let's Encrypt](https://letsencrypt.org/) certificate (you may also add own certificate [after deploying](/platform/balancing/#edit-load-balancer)).
+If you use HTTPS HAProxy will be deployed with [Let's Encrypt](https://letsencrypt.org/) certificate (you can also add own certificate [after deploying](/platform/balancing/#edit-load-balancer)).
 Specify any additional ports if it needs.
-You may also disable access from the Internet (it is enabled by default).
+You can also disable access from the Internet (it is enabled by default).

 ![Load balancing](../img/balancing.png)